Musosiyare/MovieRecommendationSystem/README.md

 _______________

 Contributions to this Movie Recommendation System are welcome!
 You can fork the repository and create a pull request with your changes.
 Feel free to add new features, improve existing functionality, or fix any issues you encounter.

-License
-___________

-This project is licensed under the MIT License.
-Feel free to use and modify the code as per the license terms.

-Enjoy exploring and discovering new movies with our Movie Recommendation System powered by TMDb API!
-Happy movie watching! 🎬🍿